yonglid/CS205-Final-Project/README.md

 **SPMD Parallelization**
 We also sought to use single program, multiple data (SPMD) parallelization models to achieve greater speedup in our simulation execution.
 In our implementation of this model, we designed a hybrid OpenACC + MPI program that enables multiple processors to simulateneously execute the same program while operating on different different subsets of the data.
 With regards to the implementation of this hybrid approach, we built upon the OpenACC version of the simluation by first initializing an MPI execution environment, called a communicator, prior to the bulk updating procedures in the simulation.
 We then broadcast the array storing voltage values to all other processes of the communicator via the MPI_Bcast() function.
-We identified this voltage array as the optimal "message" to be broadcast due to the frequency of its use in the simulation process as well as parallelizability of the procedures for updating voltage values across the various time points in the simulation.
+In doing so, we enable multiple copies of the OpenACC procedures to be run across a corresponding number of nodes by distributing the computation across these multiple nodes.
+We identified the voltage array as the optimal "message" to be broadcast due to the frequency of its use in the simulation process as well as the parallelizability of the procedures for updating voltage values across the various time points in the simulation.
+After the simulation is completed, the root node that initially distributed the data collects the results back and the algorithm is finished with its execution.

 <img src="https://github.com/yonglid/CS205-Final-Project/blob/master/codeACCMPI.png" width="450">